Goslar: Sports

-Situated at the foot of the Harz hills, Goslar offers a great deal of outdoor pursuit, from swimming to rock climbing; from motor sports and aviation to sailing and cross-country biking.
+Situated at the foot of the Harz mountains, Goslar offers a range of outdoor pursuits including swimming, rock climbing, motor sports, flying, sailing and mountain-biking.

 The oldest and most traditional sports club is the MTV Goslar (founded in 1849).
-Its main facilities, a football pitch and gymnasium are located at the Golden Meadow (Goldene Aue) site.
+Its main facilities, a football pitch and gymnasium, are Lon the Golden Meadow (Goldene Aue) site.

-The football department of Goslarer SC 08 earned the right to play in the fourth division Regionalliga Nord in 2009-10 after winning the Oberliga Niedersachsen championship.
+The football department of Goslarer SC 08 earned the right to play in the fourth division Regionalliga Nord in 2009–10 after winning the Oberliga Niedersachsen championship.

 Celebrations and Events

-In the year 2006 Goslar hosted the Salier Year to celebrate the foundation of this ancient German Imperial dynasty a millennium ago.
+In 2006 Goslar hosted the Salier Year to celebrate the founding of this ancient German Imperial dynasty a millennium ago.